blahpr/Xbox360-Utility-Create-Extract/README.md

-# 360 XISO Batch Create Extract  -  FOR WINDOWS
+# 360 Utility Batch Create Extract  -  FOR WINDOWS
 * Also Has Other Helpful, Useful Programs and Utilitys
 * Batch Extraction and Creation of Xbox 360 and Original Xbox ISO's and FOLDER's With Xex or Xbe, XEX or XBE in It.
 * This Utility Allows You to Efficiently Manage Multiple ISO's and FOLDERS With xex or xbe in Them at Once, With All Extracted and Created Files Organized Next to the x_ISO Folder. ""SEE PICTURES""